-- To establish the Group and Company's vision, mission and values; - To set the Group and Company's strategy and structure; - For delegating the day to day management of the Group and Company to Management; - For delegating some of its duties to Board Committee, while retaining certain specific reserved matter to it; - For exercising accountability to shareholders and stakeholders.
+- To establish the Group and Company's vision, mission and values; - To set the Group and Company's strategy and structure; - For delegating the day to day management of the Group and Company to Management; - For delegating some of its duties to Board Committee, while retaining certain specific reserved matter to it; and - For exercising accountability to shareholders and stakeholders. - For ensuring that all legal and regulatory requirements are met.